abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter14.md

 The others are more bound with becoming and all the positive connotations we have associated with a good human being.
-We don’t appreciate the sense of upekkha, the equanimity, equipoise, and balance, until we start to reflect and investigate and see how difficult it actually is to sustain that: to be present with something, not moved by circumstance, not moved internally with the moods or impressions within
+We don’t appreciate the sense of upekkhā, the equanimity, equipoise, and balance, until we start to reflect and investigate and see how difficult it actually is to sustain that: to be present with something, not moved by circumstance, not moved internally with the moods or impressions within